 We make the process as easy as possible — donors can simply click or scan a code, and the easy donor checkout accepts all major card providers.

 What’s better than receiving a generous donation from one of your loyal supporters?
-Seeing that they’ve set up recurring donations so they support you again and again.
-While you don’t need special software to ask people if they’re willing to make recurring donations to you, it certainly helps to automate the process and give your donors an easy process.
+Seeing that they’ve set up recurring donations so they support you and your projects again and again.
+To make sure you receive this regular support, it helps to automate the process and give your donors an easy process.